skuschel/XFEL_SQS_NQS_Tools/README.md

 1.5) Install by executing `./setup.py develop --user`

-2) Every program should be executable and displays a helptext explaining the arguments when run with `-h`.
+2) Scripts in ./scripts should be executable and displays a helptext explaining the arguments when run with `-h`.
 Example: `./toflive.py -h`

+# Analysis notebooks

-# Code in this repo
+Sample jupyter notebooks are included in this repo.
-## toflive.py
-Run as
-'''bash
-python toflive.py datahost (optional)
-'''

-Plots live images of the TOF, including running average.
+Before pushing to the repo, clear the notebooks of any output.